bharatprakashparakh/Kaiburr-Task1/README.md

 # Project Title

-The project is about REST API implementation in Java using SpringBoot framework.THe application provides a REST API with endpoints for searching,creating ,deleting and updating “server” objects.
+The project is about REST API implementation in Java using SpringBoot framework.The application provides a REST API with endpoints for searching,creating ,deleting and updating “server” objects.
 The variety of Software Platforms are available as a resource on the server side.The REST API are created and client can request for a resource over this URL.

 ## Getting Started